sjurgemeyer/vim-grails-import/README.md

 This is a plugin for vim that allows you to easily add imports within a groovy, grails or java project.

-## This project is deprecated in favor of.
-See http://github.com/sjurgemeyer/vimport ##
+## This project has been moved to http://github.com/sjurgemeyer/vimport ##

 ## Installation ##